jeancrus/test-host/README.md

 If you see a message like: v12.19.0, you can proceed to next step, otherwise, you will have to reinstall node on your pc.

-Next step is to access test-host folder and in your terminal (cmd), use the command: npm i.
+Next step is to access test-host folder and in your terminal (cmd), you have to be on the same folder of package.json and use the command: npm i.

 Wait for the instalation and then, do the command npm start and wait for the server start.